10-Inch Chef's Knife

 Recommended with Reservations: Victorinox Swiss Army Fibrox Pro 10" Chef’s Knife

 Ultimately, we still recommend the 8-inch version for all the kitchen tasks of the average home cook.
-If you’re looking for a longer blade with which to prep large, tough vegetables such as butternut squash or to break down large cuts of meat, we recommend the Victorinox Swiss Army Fibrox Pro 10" Chef’s Knife.
+If you’re looking for a longer blade with which to prep large, tough vegetables such as butternut squash or break down large cuts of meat, we recommend the Victorinox Swiss Army Fibrox Pro 10" Chef’s Knife.
 It features a sharp blade and a comfortable handle.

 We tested the 10-inch version of our favorite chef’s knife, using it to slice tomatoes, finely chop onions, mince parsley, peel and cube butternut squash, and break down a whole chicken.
 We noted how it performed, whether its handle was comfortable to grip, and whether its blade maintained sharpness throughout testing.
 We also had four different users of varying heights and dominant hands use the knife to chop onions.
 The price listed is what we paid online.

 Handle: We looked at whether the handle felt comfortable and secure when breaking down a chicken and slicing a tomato.

 Blade Design: We wanted a blade that rocked nicely and a spine that did not dig into our hands.
 We also wanted a knife that could be used effectively by both right-handed and left-handed users.

 Kitchen Tasks: We wanted to be able to safely and easily complete a number of kitchen tasks, whether we were chopping an onion, slicing tomatoes, mincing herbs, cubing butternut squash, or butchering a chicken.